 Pulling Plants out of a Picture

-The standard procedure for many college classes is for professors to teach from pictures, words (both written and spoken), and videos.
-Science classes often have a definite advantage in the simple fact that they involve experiments.
+The standard procedure for many college classes is for professors to teach from pictures, words, and videos.
+Science classes often have an advantage simply because they involve experiments.
 That’s when learning gets hands on, and students can actually look inside an animal, observe a chemical reaction, or measure a physical object.
 Although it presents similar opportunities to get hands-on, the science of agronomy has a few limitations.
 One of them is that crops aren’t doing much when school is in session.
 As a result, there’s little for agronomy students to observe as they’re learning.